devdicated/exekutor/README.md

 ### Options

 - `:identifier` – the identifier for this worker
 - `:queues` – the queues to work on
+- `:min_priority` – the minimum job priority to execute
+- `:max_priority` – the maximum job priority to execute
 - `:enable_listener` – whether to enable the listener
 - `:min_threads` – the minimum number of execution threads that should be active
 - `:max_threads` – the maximum number of execution threads that may be active
 - `:max_thread_idletime` – the maximum duration a thread may be idle before being stopped
 - `:polling_interval` – the polling interval
 - `:poling_jitter` – the polling jitter
 - `:set_db_connection_name` – whether the DB connection name should be set
 - `:wait_for_termination` – how long the worker should wait on jobs to be completed before exiting
 - `:status_server_port` – the port to run the status server on
 - `:status_server_handler` – The name of the rack handler to use for the status server
 - `:healthcheck_timeout` – The timeout of a worker before the status server deems it as down

 The default values for most of the options can be fetched by:

 ```ruby
 Exekutor.config.worker_options # => { enable_listener: … }
 ```